 What are our most anticipated July 2020 book releases?
 July’s new and upcoming books are filled with powerful women pursuing their dreams, a little romance, and quite a few secrets.

-Where do you want to travel this July?
+Where are you daydreaming about traveling to this July?
 Since we are mostly still stuck at home, why not open a book that sends you to Malibu and across the world for some reality TV-style dreamy destinations?
 Or, why not head to Texas to find love?

-If these locations sound just OK, why not revisit India to do some soul searching.
+If these locations sound just OK, you could revisit India to do some soul searching.
 Or, fly out to the relaxing French coast to escape it all.
+Head back in time to Paris during the war.

 The upcoming July 2020 book releases are both heart-warming and thrilling.
 You will cheer, cry, and scream.
 With themes of self-discovery and strong women, you don’t want to miss July’s newest books.